wandb/terraform-azurerm-wandb/modules/secure_storage_connector/README.md

 # Weights & Biases Secure Storage Connector Module

 This is a Terraform module for provisioning a team-level azure storage container to be used with Weights and Biases.
-A resource group and managed identity used to auth to the container will also be created by default.
+A managed identity (with a federated credential) used to auth to the container will also be created by default.
 To use this container with Weights and Biases dedicated azure deployment, you need to specify the variable for the OIDC issuer URL from the AKS cluster that will connect to this container.

 ## Azure Services Used